legraphista/darknet-bindings/README.md

-# darknet-binding
+# Darknet NodeJS Bindings

-Nodejs darknet native bindings
+_Bindings over the inference api of darknet, using N-API._

-## Docs TBD
+## Docs

-### Todo
+Can be found in [docs.md](https://github.com/legraphista/darknet-binding/blob/master/docs.md)

+## Roadmap
-- Docs
+- [x] Docs
-- Tests
+- [ ] Tests
-- TS typings
+- [ ] TS typings
-- Ability pass thresholds as arguments
+- [ ] More relaxed method calls (pass args & thresholds in methods too)
-- Cleanup of constructor
+- [ ] Cleanup
-- Cleanup of main class (nms doesn't need to be part of the instance, it's static)

-### Caveats
+## Caveats
-- No Windows support (if you're brave enough...?)
+- No native Windows support (help is welcome)
-- I'm still writing it
-- ...?
+- Project is still in its infancy, stability hasn't been fully tested yet